What to Pack for Your Dog for a Hike in Colorado

 - A spare leash

-- Taking your dog hiking for the first time in Colorado
+- How to get your dog ready for hiking in Colorado

 - Foxtails in Colorado dogs: How to protect your pup